 Finding the data…

-Over the years, I’ve been unable to find a log of best 5-mile airbike times on the internet.
+Over the years, I’ve been unable to find a log of best 5-mile air bike times on the internet.
 I’ve seen private gyms and colleges post times, but not the general public.

-I’ve come across plenty of recorded times using the large fan Schwinn Airdyne, but fewer using modern airbikes like the Assault Bike.
+I’ve come across plenty of recorded times using the large fan Schwinn Airdyne, but fewer using modern air bikes like the Assault Bike.

-The Airdyne has been on the market for 20+ years so naturally there will be more data for the bike.
+The Schwinn Airdyne has been on the market for 20+ years so naturally there will be more data for the bike.

 I was able to locate several clips of 5 -mile rides on YouTube, but watching someone ride a bike for 12 minutes is boring, not to mention no quality control to verify methods.

 I’m looking for is visual proof of finishing time.

 Strategies to crush the 5-Mile Ride…

-Briefly, your best 5-mile time will depend on the following:
+Your best 5-mile time will depend on the following:

 - Increase in fitness levels (strength, power, endurance, etc)